Positive-energy D-bar method for acoustic tomography: a computational study: Computation of the Faddeev Green's function for positive energy

-We want to numerically compute the integral of \eqref{gz1}.
-We can only compute up to a finite limit, say from $0$ to $N$.
-Two problems might occur, the integrand either converges slowly, meaning we have to take $N$ very large, or the integrand might oscillate fast, meaning we have to take a great number of integration points in $[0,N]$.

-Taking these considerations into account, we see from \eqref{gz1} that problematic situations arise when $x_2$ is large (oscillation), $x_1$ is small (convergence) and when $k_2$ is large (oscillation).
-When $x_1$ is large we have oscillation, but also better convergence.
-Also, using numerical evidence by plotting the integral with several values of $k_2$, it seems some large difficulties arise when $k_2$ is close to zero; this means problems when $\lambda$ is close to one.
+\end{lemma} We want to numerically compute the integral of \eqref{gz1}.
+We can only compute up to a finite limit, say from $0$ to $T$.
+Two problems might occur, the integrand either converges slowly, meaning we have to take $T$ very large, or the integrand might oscillate fast, meaning we have to take a great number of integration points in $[0,T]$.
+We see that problematic situations in using \eqref{gz1} arise when $\abs{x_2}$ is large (oscillation), $x_1$ is small (convergence) and when $k_2$ is large (oscillation).
+When $x_1$ is large we have oscillation, but also better convergence, meaning \eqref{gz1} is usable.

-This leads to the following enhancements.
-The different computational domains will use different versions of \eqref{gz1}.